Oliver Rudd

 Oliver advises parties in all aspects of fundamentally dishonesty and fraud and has extensive experience of related costs and associated procedural issues.
 These include:

-• Use and deployment of surveillance evidence and social media evidence;
+- Use and deployment of surveillance evidence and social media evidence; Similar-fact evidence;

 Oliver has dealt with fraudulent and suspected fraudulent claims in a number of contexts including road traffic claims, disease claims, claims against local authorities, claims against employers and those within the construction and agricultural industries.

-• Acting for D, successful finding that road traffic accident had been intimated involving vehicles acting in concert to induce a collision on a slip-road.
-Findings of fundamental dishonesty against C;
+- Acting for the Defendant, successful finding that road traffic accident had been intimated involving vehicles acting in concert to induce a collision on a slip-road.
+Findings of fundamental dishonesty against Claimant;

-• Successful strike out of C’s claim following road traffic accident following cross examination and enforcement of costs in favour of D pursuant to r.44.15(1)(c).
-Successful application for wasted costs against C’s legal representatives following contested costs hearing;
+- Successful strike out of the Claimant’s claim following road traffic accident following cross examination and enforcement of costs in favour of the Defendant pursuant to r.44.15(1)(c).
+Successful application for wasted costs against the Claimant’s legal representatives following contested costs hearing;

-• Da Costa & Anor v Sargaco & Anor [2016] EWCA Civ 764.
-Represented D at first instance.
-Case involving judicial decision to exclude one C from court whilst the other gave evidence.
+- Da Costa & Anor v Sargaco & Anor [2016] EWCA Civ 764.
+Represented the Defendant at first instance.
+Case involving judicial decision to exclude one Claimant from court whilst the other gave evidence.

 Oliver has extensive experience dealing with a range of costs issues from discrete costs points arising in litigation to detailed assessment proceedings.